Budgets

 Examples of footer labels:

-budget 80%total 80%budget warntotal warn
+budget 80%total 80%workflow 80%budget warntotal warnworkflow warn

 The goal is to make cost pressure visible while you still have time to switch models, keep the default terse mode, summarize history, or stop the session deliberately.